Gigapixel 8: Image upscaling from the future

 Cloud Rendering is displayed as an option alongside "Export" at the bottom of the right column.
 The button displays a processing time estimate, and how many credits the upscale will cost.
 Gigapixel 8 comes with 100 free credits to test the service, but costs money afterwards using paid credit "packs" and monthly subscriptions.
 The larger an image upscale, the more credits it costs.
 Cloud rendered images are saved for 7 days before they're automatically deleted.

-If you have a somewhat recent desktop computer with decent hardware for photo editing and other tasks, the Basic models should upscale images in a reasonable amount of time.
+If you have a somewhat recent desktop computer with decent hardware for photo editing and other tasks, Gigapixel's Basic models should upscale images in a reasonable amount of time.
 Previews are quickly generated, and you can intuitively experiment with different options prior to export.
 If you don't like the results, you can quickly delete an upscaled image and try again.

 The Generative models, however, are a different animal.
 Previews are painfully slow to process (a full image preview can take 10 minutes and longer), and the results can be unpredictable.
 Sometimes the AI does a good job reforming and rebuilding detail, sometimes it doesn't, as illustrated in the image below, where Gigapixel added clarity and sharpness to bokeh; an area that should remain soft, photographically speaking.
 This could lead to generating the same image multiple times through Cloud Rendering to get the results you're looking for within a reasonable amount of time.
 And once a credit is spent, it's spent.
 There are no refunds or returns.